footworkjs/footwork/README.md

 * Page routing with unlimited outlet support
 * Transition effect and animation system including sequenced animations
 * Simple one-file use not requiring dependencies or build systems (but it works great with them)
-* Retains all of and retains compatibility with the slick features of KnockoutJS (and its various plugins)
 * Much, much more...

 For more details, [see the main website](http://footworkjs.com/ "http://footworkjs.com").